suryasubbu/Audio-Laundering-Attacks/README.md

 ## Low Pass Filtering

 Low pass filtering removes high-frequency components from an audio signal, which can effectively disguise high-frequency artifacts common in synthetic audios.
 By smoothing out the audio, low pass filtering can make synthetic signals appear more natural and less detectable.
 This technique targets the high-frequency inconsistencies often present in synthetic audios, thereby evading detection algorithms that focus on these anomalies.

+# Steps to add laundering attacks to synthetic audio

+1) Give your audio directory path to the "audio_path" variable in config.py
+2) ```bash
+   python main.py
+3)check the output folder you will find the laundered audios with the respective suffix